Zugz0Wang/Competitive-Programming-Playground/README.md

 Following the main idea of the previous few days, this question also tests the concept of maintaining some data structure of a specific size, popping old elements when new elements arrive.

 In this question, while also examing the basic idea of dynamic programming, the critical point is calculating the sum of probabilities of previously calculated information.
 To achieve that, instead of looping through, I use a circular queue to quickly calculate the sum of the previous "maxPts" number of probability.
 The circular queue allows me to update the sum of probabilities in constant time.
 You can maintain a sum in a variable, deduct the sum of the first element of the queue, and add the incoming new probability to quickly update the sum.

 ---

+## Leetcode.847.
+Shortest Path Visiting All Nodes

+- Learned from solution; 20230916

+The key concept in solving this problem is the BFS with internal states, or, say, another way of representing the current position and neighbors.
+It's hard to come up with that when I'm only thinking about the actual location of a state.
+This problem is similar to another maze problem that requires keys to open doors.

+The next interesting part of this problem is how to use the bitmask to represent all visited nodes and the current node.

+---